Learning to be a resilient leader: 8 resilient steps you can take today

 5. Choose to be more optimistic

-Leaders are optimistic as a rule.
+Leaders within workplace wellbeing programs are optimistic as a rule.

 And, optimism is a disposition or tendency to look on the more favorable side of events.
 Or looking at conditions and expecting the best outcome.